 To be successful with connecting Tableau to MongoDB, you'll have to meet a few requirements:

 To use Tableau with MongoDB, you'll need a federated database instance within MongoDB Atlas.
-Federated database instances are only available with MongoDB Atlas 5.0 or greater.
+The Federated database needs to be sourced from MongoDB cluster(s) that are version 5.0 or greater.
 You can try MongoDB Atlas for free by creating an M0 cluster.

 Throughout this article, you’ll see the “sample_analytics” dataset referenced.
 This dataset can be installed from within the MongoDB Atlas dashboard, but it isn’t a requirement to be successful.
 More information on the dataset can be found in the documentation.

 The best way to connect Tableau to MongoDB is through the Atlas SQL Interface, using our custom Tableau Connector and JDBC driver.
 In this page, we are going to explore the Advanced Configuration pathway, which gives you the ability to create your own federated database instance in order to query from multiple sources at once.